 Your homeschool preschool environment is your best friend.
-The way you setup your activities and learning space encourages your child to learn the things you want them to on their own time.
+The way you set up your activities and learning space can encourage your child to learn the things you want them to on their own time.

-The environment and experiences you place your child in, is what will ultimately decide what your child will be motivated to learn.
+The environment and experiences you place your child in will ultimately decide what your child will be motivated to learn.

 And when your child is motivated to learn, there is no stopping them.